Hot Deskhot desk v,

 A next step is to do some work experience.
 This can be for a week or up to a month.
 With this, you'll get the opportunity to do some project work and get greater exposure to the variations that happen with public health specialist work.

 Do I need a Masters in Public Health?

 I get asked this question quite a lot.
 A Masters in Public Health (MPH or MSc in Public Health) is beneficial, desirable even but not essential.
 There are many managers working in public health that don't have a MPH but to further your career in public health, it is good to pursue a masters degree but it doesn't have to be public health, it can be in a related area that will benefit your career progression.
 It really depends upon your entry level.
 Some people will enter public health management and then as part of their personal development plan (PDP) or continuing professional development (CPD), they will apply to do a MPH, which may get funded by the organisation you work in.
 True that many applications will have MPH down under qualifications, but getting shortlisted is more than qualifications, it is demonstration of skills, application of knowledge and above all, a passion to do the job in question.

 Where are the public health managers jobs advertised?

 Posts in public health management in the UK tend to be advertised on NHSJobs and on relevant local authority sites (for local public health teams).
-You may also come across some on Twitter - Public Health Jobs@phjobs.org.
+Publichealthjobs also have posts advertised in a wide range of fields.
+You can also come across some on Twitter - @phjobs.org.